 This one is undoubtedly a very bad and awkward situation.
-Say you are on a solo trip, you go to the chemist shop to buy some medicine, but the pharmacist actually gives you different medicine instead of the one you want.
+Say you are on a solo trip, and you go to the chemist’s shop to buy some medicine, but the pharmacist actually gives you a different medicine instead of the one you want.
 And all this is due to the communication gap and lack of understanding.

-This way, you do not get into such awkward situations where you start feeling embarrassed and pissed off.
-Such occurrences are common in countries where the local language is not English – which believe it or not is in most countries.
+This way, you do not get into awkward situations where you feel embarrassed and pissed off.
+Such occurrences are common in countries where the local language is not English – which, believe it or not, is in most countries.
 Yikes.

 2. Miscommunication with the Taxi Driver

 Generally, when one travels alone, the best source of transportation is hiring a taxi.
-Unlike other local transport modes, including mass public transportation, a taxi is quite convenient, it’s quiet, it’s more private, better for hauling luggage, and easy to find in towns and cities.
+Unlike other local transport modes, including mass public transportation, a taxi is quite convenient.
+It’s quiet, it’s more private, it’s better for hauling luggage, and it’s easy to find in towns and cities.

-But problems may arise when you hire a taxi, and the driver does not understand a lick of what you’re babbling on about.
+But problems may arise when you hire a taxi and the driver does not understand what you’re saying.
 As a result, you cannot explain where exactly you want them to drive you.

 This can result in a horrifying situation where one can even get lost somewhere else where you cannot find the right location.
-Then, ultimately you might need to help from the local police, which is a hassle.
+Then, ultimately, you might need help from the local police, which is a hassle.

 And who knows if they can understand you!

 To avoid such a situation, one should always carry a map of the city you are traveling to.
-Besides that, one should always have an emergency phone of a local friend or family member who you can call when stuck in such an awkward situation.
+Besides that, one should always have an emergency phone of a local friend or family member whom one can call when stuck in such an awkward situation.

-Also, you can use rental car services and drive yourself, or opt for a rideshare app like Lyft where you have to plug in your destination before you book.
+Also, you can use rental car services and drive yourself or opt for a rideshare app like Uber, where you must plug in your destination before booking.

-See related: 15 Things about Long Term Travel You Can’t Miss
+See related: Things about Long-Term Travel You Can’t-Miss

 3. Confusion at the Railway Station